JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ![](http://35percent.org/img/reviewexception.png)

+Were the scheme to comply with the 50% requirement following the viability review then it would provide up to an extra xxx affordable homes.

 ## The contractual agreement
 It's important to remember that Southwark Council is British Land's development partner in this scheme.
 There is a lengthy and detailed [contractual agreement](https://www.southwark.gov.uk/regeneration/canada-water?chapter=6) between the parties that was signed over a year ago.